fenago/data-science/lab_guides/Lab_2.md

 that includes more than one independent variable.

-To complete this activity, run the code in the following steps in your Colab notebook:
+To complete this activity, run the code in the following steps in your Jupyter notebook:

-1. Open a new Colab notebook file and import the required packages.
+1. Open a new Jupyter notebook file and import the required packages.
     ```
     import statsmodels.formula.api as smf
     import pandas as pd